-You can re-register for TPS Honduras starting on November 6, 2023, through January 5, 2024.
-If you re-register your temporary protected status will extend to July 5, 2025.
+You can now re-register for TPS Honduras through January 5, 2024.
+If you re-register, your temporary protected status will extend to July 5, 2025.
 Learn about the process and get work permit information.

 What is TPS

 Temporary Protected Status (TPS) is a form of immigration status for people already in the United States.
 TPS is for people who cannot go back to their home country because of danger, such as an armed conflict or environmental disaster.

 - Stay in the U.S. legally for a period of time

 - Apply for a work permit in the U.S.

 - Apply to travel outside of the U.S.

 TPS is temporary.
 It does not give you lawful permanent status, citizenship, or any permanent immigration status.

 |Go to the USCIS TPS Honduras page for more details.|